gdmoney/reading/waking-up.md

 ### The Riddle of the Self
 - conventional sense of self is an illusion and spirituality largely consists in realizing this, moment to moment
-- *psychological continuity* the maintenance of one's memories, beliefs, habits, and other mental traits
+- **Psychological Continuity** - maintenance of one's memories, beliefs, habits, and other mental traits
-- teachings of Buddhism: there is no stable self that is carried along from one moment to the next
+- Buddhism teaches that there is no stable self that is carried along from one moment to the next
 - **Consciousness** - the context in which the objects of experience appear
 - we think of *I* as the thinker of our thoughts and the experiencer of our experience
 - the self that does not survive scrutiny is the *subject* of experience in each present moment